 Sex Addicts Anonymous does not have a universal definition of abstinence.
-The goal of the program is for the induvial to remain abstinent from one or more sexually addictive behaviors.
+This is to say, the goal of the program is for the individual to remain abstinent from one or more sexually addictive behaviors.

-Many use a tool called the three circles, one of the three circles is called the ‘inner circle’ and contains the behaviors you wish to abstain from.
-If you do not engage in them, we consider that you are sober.
-Otherwise you lost your sobriety.
-Here some tips on how to populate this inner circle.
+In short many use a tool called the Three Circles.
+Most importantly, one of the three circles is called the ‘inner circle’.
+This circle contains the behaviors we wish to abstain from.
+Therefore, if we do not engage in them, we consider that we are sober.
+Likewise, we lost our sobriety if we do.
+Finally, here some tips on how to populate this inner circle.

 Masturbation and pornography.

 Many individuals in the program today abstain from masturbation and pornography.
-Others have found that those behaviors happen infrequently and without negative consequences.
-They continue doing them in the same infrequent basis though they abstain from, for example, anonymous sex as in the past this behavior had damaging consequences and they could not stop it.
+However, others have found that those behaviors happen infrequently and without negative consequences.
+More importantly, they continue doing them in the same infrequent basis.
+On the other hand, they abstain from, for example, anonymous sex as in the past this behavior had damaging consequences and they could not stop it.